River plume: Processes

 River plumes play an important role in global and regional land-ocean interactions.
-River discharge provide large fluxes of buoyancy, heat, terrigenous sediments, nutrients, and anthropogenic pollutants to the ocean.
-River plumes strongly influence many physical, biological, and geochemical processes in the coastal and shelf sea areas including stratification of seawater, coastal currents, carbon and biogeochemical cycles, primary production and seabed morphology.
+River discharges provide large fluxes of buoyancy, heat, terrigenous sediments, nutrients, and anthropogenic pollutants to the ocean.
+River plumes strongly influence many physical, biological, and geochemical processes in the coastal and shelf sea areas including stratification of seawater, coastal currents, carbon and biogeochemical cycles, primary production, and seabed morphology.

 A river plume is a dynamical system influenced by processes with a wide range of temporal and spatial scales, which depend on the size and shape of the estuary as well as on the type and variation of the forcing from the estuary and the ocean.
 Feedback mechanisms between sediment deposited by the plume at the submarine delta and the geometry of the delta make for a complex system.
-Due to this complexity there is not (yet) a general, simple theory that offers quantitative predictability for the motion of particles and the structure of river plumes.
-Some theories incorporating simplified assumptions however have helped in understanding the important aspects of buoyancy-influenced coastal flows.
+Due to this complexity there is not (yet) a general, simple theory that offers quantitative predictability for the motion of particles and the structure of river plumes; however, some theories incorporating simplified assumptions have helped in understanding the important aspects of buoyancy-influenced coastal flows.
 As is commonly used in fluid dynamics, the description of these complex flows is aided by scaling analysis to determine the relevant processes.
-The primary parameters which define the structure and scale of an individual river plume are freshwater discharge, tidal energy, coastline bathymetry/geometry, ambient ocean currents, wind and rotation of the earth/Coriolis.
+The primary parameters which define the structure and scale of an individual river plume are freshwater discharge, tidal energy, coastline bathymetry/geometry, ambient ocean currents, wind, and the rotation of the Earth.

 Structure

 The balance between the important processes varies over the position in the plume.
-The following regions can be distinguished: the source region, the liftoff point, the front and the near field region.
+The following regions can be distinguished: the source region, the liftoff point, the front, and the near field region.
 Beyond the plume itself but within its area of influence are the mid-field region and the far field region.